orientechnologies/orientdb-docs/README-github.md

 ### Variables

-Variables can be defined into a "variables" tag in the documentation .json files (book.json and book-pdf.json), e.g:
+Variables can be defined into the "variables" tag in the documentation .json files (book.json and book-pdf.json), e.g:

 ```
 "variables": {